amol-can/eu-visa-sponsoring-companies/README.md

 # EU visa sponsoring companies
 List of European companies which sponsored visa for employment

+This list created by peoples input on a whatsapps group who actually got a interview calls from below companies which are ready to sponsered the employemt VISA for non EU employees.

+If you want to add a company into this list, just create an [issue](https://github.com/amol-can/eu-visa-sponsoring-companies/issues/new) or create a pull request with the info.

 | Name  | Locations  | Domain | Tech stack  |  Careers page
 |-------|--------------|---------------|-----------------|---------------|
 | Truecaller| Stockholm , SE | Engineering |Java, Python, JavaScript | https://careers.truecaller.com/ |